RugbugRedfern/Mycelium-Networking-For-Content-Warning/README.md

 MyceliumNetwork.SetLobbyData("foo", "bar");
 ```

 Values are serialized as strings (Steam requires it), so any type that can be serialized as a string can be used.
-To serialize custom types, override the `.ToString()` method.
+To serialize your own custom types you will need to convert them to a string yourself (and back from a string when you get the data).
 ```cs
 MyceliumNetwork.SetLobbyData("money", 123);
 MyceliumNetwork.SetLobbyData("scoreMultiplier", 12.52f);